-The scheme costs, including indirect costs, and the customer/third party/Primary Bidder contributions to the scheme will be established, and checked against those claimed in the schemes completion report.
+The scheme costs, including but not limited to, evidence of cost of measure, indirect costs, and the customer/third party/Primary Bidder contributions to the scheme will be established, and checked against those claimed in the schemes completion report.
 Purchase orders, invoices etc., which must be retained by the Primary Bidder, will be viewed to verify this.